Clicky

 When you check the readability of your document, you will see two scores: Flesch Reading Ease and Flesch-Kincaid Grade Level.

-These scores are based on the average sentence length (ASL) and the average number of syllables per word (ASW).
+These readability scores are based on the average sentence length (ASL) and the average number of syllables per word (ASW).

 The Flesch Reading Ease score rates the readability of your text on a scale of 0 to 100.